 Yes - check us out.
 You can also play friendly games if people are around.

-Is there prize money or is it bragging rights?
+Is there prize money for each tournament or is it bragging rights only?

 Do you publish a list of players during the week prior to the tournament(s)?